Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Details of the prior and MCMC sampler

 the hidden Markov chain transition distribution.
-The joint posterior distribution is not tractable thus a data augmentation has been followed.
-In addition, given the cross-country independence assumption for both the likelihood and the joint prior, the Gibbs sampler iterates independent chains over the $R$ countries.
-We report below the prior specification and the full conditional distributions for the components of $\boldsymbol{\theta}_r$ together with a brief discussion of the sampling method.
+The joint posterior distribution is not tractable; thus, data augmentation was performed.
+In addition, given the cross-country independence assumption for both the likelihood and the joint prior, the Gibbs sampler iterates independent chains over the four countries in the application.
+We report below the prior specification and the full conditional distributions for the components of $\boldsymbol{\theta}$ together with a brief discussion of the sampling method.